MIDL-Conference/midl-website-2022/pages/unpublished_registration.md

 For **students and junior postdocs** a discount will apply.
 To be eligible a proof is required that needs to be uploaded during the registration process (student ID, copy of a PhD certificate dated 2020 or later).

 ## Registration Fees and Registration:
-Our aim is to keep the registration fees as low as possible for every attendee and have an enjoyable and productive onsite event in Zürich.

 * Early-Bird Hybrid Participant, Standard: 550 CHF
 * Early-Bird Hybrid Participant, Student/junior postdoc: 420 CHF